-For step by step instructions on navigating the People Admin 7 System:
+For step by step instructions on navigating the Workday System:

 The screening process begins with an analysis of the application materials submitted by applicants in response to the announcement of an open position.
 The department or search committee is responsible for selecting candidates for interview who meet all the minimum requirements and are most qualified to fill the vacancy based on the advertised required and desirable qualifications.

 To evaluate applicants consistently, the selection criteria, screening methods, and evaluation or rating form should be agreed upon by the committee members prior to the receipt of applications.
 All members should understand and endorse the qualifications expected of applicants, as well as the standards for evaluating applications.

 Be continually aware of unconscious biases that may impact an applicant’s evaluation.
 Examine biases about qualifications and how often “better qualified” is equated with a privileged background, a prestigious university degree, or traditional forms of scholarship.
 Non-traditional scholarship should be evaluated on academic merit.

 Eliminate from the screening process any stereotypical ideas based on the applicant’s age, race, gender (including pregnancy), national origin, disability, religion, marital or parental status, protected veteran status, military service, genetic information, sexual orientation or gender identity.
 Applicants with disabilities must be evaluated in terms of the essential functions of the position, with thought given to reasonable accommodations, if necessary, that might enable the applicant to perform the duties of the position.
 If there are questions about whether an accommodation is reasonable, please contact OEOC.